hwride/to-do-firebase/README.md

-# To do
+# To do project
 ## Technologies
+- Firebase (SDK 8, to be compatible with FirebaseUI)
-- Firebase
+  - Firebase Auth
+    - FirebaseUI
 - Create React App
 - TypeScript